jd-solanki/anu/docs/guide/getting-started/installation.md

 ## Volar Support

-If you are using [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar), you can specify global component types by adding below configuration in your [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig).
+If you are using [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar), you can specify global component types by adding the configuration below in your [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig).

 ```json
 {